 About Us | Mobilising for Action

-Learn more about our Waka Hourua research model
+Learn more about the Waka Hourua research model

 Research Theme

-Mobilising for Action is one of seven research themes of the Biological Heritage National Science Challenge, Ngā Rākau Taketake programme.
-As a whole, this programme is contributing to a deeper understanding about myrtle rust and kauri dieback disease, their impacts and their management in the ngahere/forest.
+Mobilising for Action was one of seven research themes of the Biological Heritage National Science Challenge, Ngā Rākau Taketake programme.
+As a whole, this programme contributed to a deeper understanding about myrtle rust and kauri dieback disease, their impacts and their management in the ngahere/forest.

-Mobilising for Action focuses on the human dimensions of kauri dieback and myrtle rust.
-Our research explores the connections between people and the ngahere (forest), people and te taiao (the environment) and people and taonga species such as kauri and pohutukawa.
+Mobilising for Action focused on the human dimensions of kauri dieback and myrtle rust.
+The research explored the connections between people and the ngahere (forest), people and te taiao (the environment) and people and taonga species such as kauri and pohutukawa.

 Research Focus